michelle-morin/forest-explorer/README.md

 ## Description

-This application will allow users to familiarize themselves with trails in Forest Park, the network of trails along Portland’s northwest urban boundary, and generate running/hiking routes.
+This application allows users to familiarize themselves with trails in Forest Park, the network of trails along Portland’s northwest urban boundary.
+Users are able to learn about each trail as well as generate running/hiking routes.

 ## Specification user stories:
-* A user should be directed to a splash page displaying a map of Forest Park.
+* A user should be able to navigate to a trail exploration page displaying a map of Forest Park.
 The map should include geojson features representing each trail segment in Forest Park.
-* On the splash page, a user should be able to click any trail segment in forest park to learn about the trail (name, distance in miles, type of trail, and surface type).
+* A user should be able to click any trail segment in forest park to learn about the trail (name, distance in miles, type of trail, and surface type).
-* A should be able to navigate to a Routes page, where they can dynamically add and remove trail segments from a running/hiking route.
+* A user should be able to navigate to a route planning page, where the user can dynamically add trail segments to a running/hiking route.
+* A user should be able to delete a running/hiking route.
+* A user should be able to view which trails are currently in their running/hiking route based on color change of geojson features on the map.

 ## Component Tree
 ![component tree](/planning/component-tree.jpg)